Twitter silences some verified accounts after wave of hacks | MarketScreener

 we review and address this incident."

-The unusual scope of the problem suggested that it was not
+The unusual scope of the problem suggests hackers may have

-compromises are not unusual, experts were surprised at the sheer
+experts were surprised at the sheer scale and coordination of

-scale and coordination of Wednesday's incident.
+Wednesday's incident.

 "This appears to be the worst hack of a major social media